evanjflack/bacondecomp/README.md

 ## Installation

-You can install the development version of `bacon` from GitHub:
+You can install the development version of `bacondecomp` from GitHub:

 ``` r
 library(devtools)